curif/telegram-to-trakt/README.md

 # Trakt

-The `trakt.py` library needs to connect this application to Trakt, and to give permissions to your Trakt user.
-For that you will need to create a new application in Trakt to obtain your `id` and `secret`.
+You must to give permissions to the application in order to access with your Trakt user.
+Go to the the applications page in Trakt and create a new application, then grant access to obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new